makerdao/community/governance/polls/templates/Debt Ceiling Adjustment for $ilk_name - $date_MONTH_DD,_YYYY.md

 ---
 # Poll: Adjust the $ilk_name Debt Ceiling - $date_MONTH_DD,_YYYY

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the $poll_source.
-The community can vote in this poll to express support or opposition to adjusting the $ilk_name Debt Ceiling from $current_ceiling million to $new_ceiling million.
+The community can vote in this poll to express support or opposition to adjusting the $ilk_name Debt Ceiling from $current_ceiling million DAI to $new_ceiling million DAI.

 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.